 Another example of county innovation is in Kajiado.
 In the wake of the COVID-19 pandemic, the county looked for a way of distributing food to hungry members of its populace.
 Through an integrated system dubbed M-Riziki, which virtually linked financiers and beneficiaries, 30,000 households of the population were able to receive food using the system in 2020.
 M-Riziki saved the county the logistical nightmare of transportation.
-The digital platform also ensured that shopkeepers who partnered with the county to provide goods worth Ksh1,500 per person remained in business during the COVID duress.
-This innovative approach to distributing relief food closed off avenues of corruption, and created efficient ways of delivering services to the indigent.
-There are many more testimonies as to how accelerating the formation of county structures and supporting them with skilled personnel, resources and legislation has embedded devolution in the last 8 years.
-Once sleepy towns, have now been roared into life, driving not just grand infrastructure developments but also tangible increase in household incomes of ordinary Kenyans.
+The digital platform also ensured that shopkeepers who partnered with the county to provide goods worth Ksh1,500 per person remained in business during the COVID-19 duress.
+This innovative approach to distributing relief food closed off avenues of corruption and created efficient ways of delivering services to the population.

+Hon.
+Members, there are many more testimonies on how accelerating the formation of county structures and supporting them with skilled personnel, resources and legislation has embedded devolution in the last eight years.
+Once sleepy towns across the country have now been roared into life, driving not just grand infrastructure developments, but also tangible increases in household incomes of ordinary Kenyans.

-As devolution takes root, and as an affirmation of the equitable development we continue to enjoy, and in keeping with the resolution of the Senate; I will tomorrow, 1st December 2021, have the high privilege of conferring on Nakuru Municipality with City Status.
+As devolution takes root, and as an affirmation of the equitable development we continue to enjoy, and in keeping with the resolution of the Senate, I will tomorrow, 1st December, 2021, have the high privilege of conferring on Nakuru Municipality with City Status.
 Nakuru City will join Kisumu, Mombasa, and Nairobi as cities.
 With a reputation as East Africa's cleanest town, all of Kenya looks forward to Nakuru City growing by leaps and bounds.

-I am happy to report to these august Houses that my administration has laid a sound foundation for the devolved system of government; a foundation that has the potential to multiply the economic fundamentals of our county economies immeasurably.
+I am happy to report to these august Houses that my administration has laid a firm and sound foundation for the devolved system of government; a foundation that has the potential to multiply the economic fundamentals of our county economies immeasurably.
 You may ask why we chose to accelerate certain goals in our development agenda.
-Why did we choose to accelerate the issuance of titles deeds, double our road networks, build a brand new modern railway, double our power production and double our GDP?
+Why did we choose to accelerate the issuance of titles deeds, double our road networks, build brand new railway lines, double our power production and double our GDP?
 Why has my administration taken such tremendous strides in creating accelerated development?
-It took England 200 years to industrialise, the United States of America 160 years, and Japan 110 years.
-However, we look not towards those nations but to China, which compressed the progressive economic changes experienced by those countries into a single generation.
-Instead of taking the 200 years it took England to industrialise, China took only 35 years.
-Similarly, the four Asian Tigers of Hong Kong, Taiwan, Singapore and the Republic of Korea took 25 years to industrialise.
-And that is why their accelerated growth was called the 'Asian Miracle'.
+It took England 200 years to industrialise, the United States of America (USA) 160 years, and Japan 110 years.
+However, we look not towards these nations but to China, which compressed the progressive economic change experienced by those countries into a single generation.
+Instead of taking the 200 years it took England to industrialise, China took only 25 years.
+Similarly, the four Asian Tigers of Hong Kong, Taiwan, Singapore and the Republic of Korea took 25 years to industrialise instead of the hundreds of years it took others.
+That is why their accelerated growth was called the 'Asian Miracle'.